OctopusDeploy/Architecture/Decisions/TechnicalDebt.md

 ## Outgrown

 As the product grows and the userbase changes, previous assets may suddenly become liabilities.
-The incurred debt could not have reasonably forseen, or if it was it was very distant and nebulous.
+The incurred debt could not have been reasonably foreseen or, if it was, it was very distant and nebulous.

 This is unavoidable.